projectawakening/world-chain-contracts/README.md

 - Decoupling from MUD's opinionated dev tools
 - Having a stand alone development node allows us to deploy modules in a deterministic an selective manner

+# Contribute
+We'd love your support!
+There are many ways you can participate and help build.
+Check out the [contribution guide](CONTRIBUTING.md)!

 # License
 The contents of this repository are open-source software under the [MIT license](./LICENSE).